julyml/kafka/README.md

 # How to run

-1. Make a dir called on the project root data and inside it insert the Json file
+1. Make a dir called data on the project root data and inside it insert the Json file
 2. make setup

 ## Troubleshooting